 Using the Photo Filter Adjustment Layer is a popular method of adding a sepia tone.

 Go to the Layer drop-down menu and select Layer > New Adjustment Layer > Photo Filter.
 Select the Sepia setting in the filter settings.
-Use the Density slider to adjust the strength of tint from 0 to 100%.
+Use the Density slider to adjust the strength of the tint from 0 to 100%.
 I used a Density of 40%.
-If you don’t like the colour of the sepia tone, click the “Color” button and then select the coloured square.
+If you don’t like the color of the sepia tone, click the “Color” button and then select the colored square.
 You can select a different tint.

 Checking the Preserve Luminosity box brightens the whites.

 Photoshop also includes a sepia filter in the Hue/Saturation adjustment layer.